wholesomevalue/valueblog/content/posts/naked.md

 <p>The result is a much more violent upward price explosion, and potentially a chain reaction that widens to the entire market.
 SEC intern I hope you're reading this...</p>
 <p>At this point (and probably with the short squeeze also), you would expect someone to step in to contain the situation, we've got 2 likely candidates:</p>
 <ul>
-  <li><b>SEC</b> - </li>
+  <li><b>SEC</b> - Can't do much here?</li>
-  <li><b>GameStop</b> - </li>
+  <li><b>GameStop</b> - Can step in, issue new shares (equal to # of fake shares created), and sell it to the FTD bag holders @ market? above market?</li>
 </ul>
+<p>Btw, if you didn't understand, GameStop issuing / selling new shares to FTD bagholder = + cash to company treasury, and obviously gains for its shareholders...</p>
 <p>Look the point is this, we have nuclear arsenal and we're not afraid to press the buttons.
 We're looking forward to your move SEC, starting with <a class="ext" href="https://www.washingtonpost.com/business/2021/02/14/sec-gamestop/" target="_blank">February 18</a>.</p>

 </div>
 {{</ rawhtml >}}
-Its important to Remember that the MMs with FTDs are not really hurting due to the SBP, and the fact that the FTRs don't usually get Buy-Ins invoked.
-What is needed to force the MMs holding the FTDs is to create a liquidity crunch.

-The people with margin accounts long GME is not really helping in creating the liqudity crunch, because their accounts are [hypothecable](#hypo), however those that hold GME with cash accounts and not selling _are helping_ - because they've taken the share out of the pool of borrowable GME shares.

-Remember the [VW infinity squeeze](https://twitter.com/empirezhu/status/1355208084931530755)? well that happened with only 12% short interest.
+Here is some motivation: The [VW infinity squeeze](https://outline.com/E6XJsF) happened with only 12% short interest.
 The reason it happened is because there was just no one selling (and therefore short borrowing costs through the roof) - with VW/Porshe holding 70%+ of the stock in VW, and nobody else selling due to news of take over, the shorts were literally stuck between a rock and a hard place, either pay huge premium to cover, or pay huge borrowing costs to maintain the short positions + upsize collateral... clearly the better option was to exit by paying $1000 per share LMFAO.

 {{< rawhtml >}}<h1 style="padding: 0.2em; line-height: 1.5em;"><span style="color: white; background-color:red; padding: 0.3em">Important Point #6</span> ULTIMATE ENDGAME - Lack of Liquidity is the Kryptonite</h1>{{< /rawhtml >}}